 Through a combination of lectures and seminars, Medicine and Life Sciences will introduce you to key research techniques and new subject content.
 You will also learn key clinical skills in workshops led by health professionals.

 The classroom-based programme is accompanied by hands-on sessions in our labs and workshops, where you will use real equipment and learn a range of relevant practical skills under the supervision of Imperial teaching staff and academic mentors.

-In 2019, students enjoyed an interactive session at one of Imperial’s affiliated teaching hospitals, learning clinical skills from leading health professionals.
+In previous years, students enjoyed interactive sessions at one of Imperial’s affiliated teaching hospitals, learning clinical skills from leading health professionals.
 They also spent a day within Imperial’s Faculty of Medicine, studying the physiology of the urinary system through case studies and practical experiments.
-The final two days of the stream were led by Imperial’s Department of Life Sciences, who exposed students to modern approaches in the identification and isolation of genes which are introduced into Genetically Modified Organisms to give them new artificial characteristics.
+Imperial’s Department of Life Sciences also led sessions exposing students to modern approaches in the identification and isolation of genes which are introduced into Genetically Modified Organisms to give them new artificial characteristics.

 On the Medicine and Life Sciences stream, you will:

 - Conduct practical experiments, collect and analyse data;

 - Learn real clinical skills at a teaching hospital;

 - Encounter new concepts and systems in lecture-led teaching sessions;